-Section 10.7 Union Leave
+Section 10.8 Union Leave

-The Employer shall grant request for leaves of absence for up to 1 employee for the purpose of service as Representative or officer with the International, State, District Council or Local Organization of the Union for the duration of his/her appointment to the Union, provided reasonable advance notice in writing is given to the Employer.
+The Employer shall grant requests for leaves of absence for to employees for the purpose of service Laborer up as Representative or officer with the International, State District Council, or Local Organization of the Union for the duration of his/her appointment to the Union, provided reasonable advance notice in writing is given to the Employer.
 While on such leave the employee shall not incur a break in continuous service.
 An employee on said leave of absence shall not be eligible for any benefits as an employee.